szstonelee/redisoo/README.md

 In peak time, the fan-out number may be hundreds or thousands depending on how many applications you have in a system.

-## Duplicated applicaton component for read/write to data store
+## Only one applicaton component for read/write to data store

-You need develop a lot of components for the same logic for different application.
+In Cache Aside pattern, you need develop a lot of components for the same logic for different application.

 E.g.